manugaco/manugaco/README.md

 <p align="justify">

-I am a profesional data scientist with almost four years on the business.
+I am a profesional data scientist with almost five years on the business.

 I found my passion, the world of data science, while I was studying economics.